HOW TO CLEAN PEARLS

 When your pearl strand has knots in it, guess what happens if you break the string?
 Only one pearl falls to the floor and rolls across the room.
 The rest of the pearls are still tied to the necklace string and knotted.
 Fantastic, those individual knots are a lifesaver for expensive pearls!

-KNOTS TELL YOU THE CONDITION OF THE NECKLACE
+KNOTS TELL YOU THE CONDITION OF YOUR NECKLACE

 THE CORD'S COLOR